Financial-Times/n-health/README.md

 * cloudWatchRegion = [default 'eu-west-1'] AWS region the metrics are stored
 * cloudWatchAlarmName = [required] Name of the CloudWatch alarm to check

+### keenThreshold
+Checks whether the result of a keen query for a metric has crossed a threshold

+_Note: this assumes that `KEEN_READ_KEY` & `KEEN_PROJECT_ID` are implicitly available as environment variables on process.env_

+* query: [required] Query to run to get a count, in the format of [keen-query](https://github.com/Financial-Times/keen-query).
+* threshold: [required] Value to check the metric against
+* timeframe: [default: 'this_60_minutes'] timeframe to run keen query against.
+* direction: [default: 'below'] Direction on which to trigger the healthcheck;
+	- 'above' = alert if value goes above the threshold
+	- 'below' = alert if value goes below the threshold

+_Warning_: Keen sometimes has a lag before ingesting, particularly during high traffic periods.
+It's recommended to have a minimum timeframe of 60 minutes, if not more.